Stick and MIG welding are two of the most commonly used processes, and they are both something beginners can learn.

 With a stick welder, there are fewer variables and consumables to fuss over.
 There are fewer settings to worry about, so the setup is easier.

-But if you need high production outputs, a MIG welder is a better choice as the wire spool needs to be changed far less often compared to stick electrodes.
+But if you need high production outputs, a MIG welder is a better choice as the wire spool needs to be changed less often than stick electrodes.
 You get more feet of bead per hour with fewer changes.

 In fact, once a MIG welder is set up correctly and the amperage dialed in, the process of pulling the trigger and welding is pretty simple.
 For this reason, you will find some saying MIG welding is easier for beginners to learn, provided they have a guide or expert to help them with the setup.